They say that whoever manages to master time will become all-powerful.

 - Set your timer for a 25-minute block (aka one Pomodoro).

-- Don’t multitask, don’t interrupt your working process with small distractions.
+- Don’t multitask, and don’t interrupt your working process with small distractions.
 Work solely on the task of your choice.

 - When the time is up, you have earned yourself a 5-minute break.